altera-fpga/hls-samples/Tutorials/DesignPatterns/banked_memory_system/README.md

 1. Change to the sample directory.

-2. Build the program for the Intel® Agilex® 7 device family, which is the default.
+2. Build the program for the Agilex® 7 device family, which is the default.
    ```
    mkdir build
    cd build